We are pleased to present the outline of operation and financial results for Makita's 107th interim period, ended September 30, 2018.

-Overview of Operating Results and Business Activities of Makita for the First Half of FY2018
+■Overview of Operating Results and Business Activities of Makita for the First Half of FY2019

-For the Interim Period, Net Sales Increased for the First Time in Two Periods, and Reached Record High
+■For the Interim Period, Revenue Increased and Reached Record High For Two Consecutive Periods.

 Makita's basic policy on the distribution of profits is to maintain a dividend payout ratio of at least 30%, with a lower limit on annual cash dividends of 10 yen per share.
 For the interim period under review, Makita declared to pay a dividend of 10 yen per share.